-120.1.
+- 120.1.
 The appropriate basis of valuation for secured lending is normally market value.
 However, in considering the value of a development property, regard should be given to the probability that any contracts in place, eg, for construction or for the sale or leasing of the completed project may, become void or voidable in the event of one of the parties being the subject of formal insolvency proceedings.
 Further regard should be given to any contractual obligations that may have a material impact on market value.
-Therefore, it may be appropriate to highlight the risk to a lender caused by a prospective buyer of the property not having the benefit of existing building contracts and/or pre-leases, and pre-sales and any associated warrantees and guarantees in the event of a default by the borrower.
+Therefore, it may be appropriate to highlight the risk to a lender caused by a prospective buyer of the property not having the benefit of existing building contracts and/or pre-leases, and pre-sales and any associated warrantees and quarantees in the event of a default by the borrower. - 120.2.
+To demonstrate an appreciation of the risks involved in valuing development property for secured lending or other purposes, the valuer should apply a minimum of two appropriate and recognised methods to valuing development property for each valuation project, as this is an area where there is often "insufficient factual or observable inputs for a single method to produce a reliable conclusion" (see IVS 105 Valuation Approaches and Methods, para 10.4). - 120.3.
+The valuer must be able to justify the selection of the valuation approach(es) reported and should provide an "As Is" (existing stage of development) and an "As Proposed" (completed development) value for the development property and record the process undertaken and a rationale for the reported value (see IVS 103 Reporting, paras 30.1-30.2).